It happens to most people from time to time: you stand up and suddenly the room starts to spin, or your vision gets fuzzy for a second or two.

 When Should I Talk to My Doctor?

 Feeling dizzy when you stand every once in a while is probably no cause for concern.
-But if you have the symptoms of orthostatic hypotension often, you should bring it up with your doctor so she can figure out what’s causing it.
+But if you have the symptoms of orthostatic hypotension often, you should bring it up with your doctor so they can figure out what’s causing it.
 Before your appointment, keep a record of your symptoms, when they happen, and how long they last.
 If you fall during one of your dizzy spells, or have any of the following symptoms of heart failure, you should get medical help ASAP:

 - Chest pain